 Underlying file system structure

 Printing the stack trace can also result in unintentionally leaking information about the structure and state of the process to an attacker.
-When a Java program that is run within a console terminates because of an uncaught exception, the exception's message and stack trace are displayed on the console; the stack trace may itself leak sensitive information about the program's internal structure.
-Consequently, command-line programs must never abort because of an uncaught exception.
+When a Java program that is run within a console terminates because of an uncaught exception, the exception's message and stack trace are displayed on the console; the stack trace may itself contain sensitive information about the program's internal structure.
+Consequently, any program that may be run on a console accessible to an untrusted user must never abort due to an uncaught exception.

 Noncompliant Code Example (Leaks from Exception Message and Type)